- £436 per week

 Hallway: Hanging space.

-Kitchen: A well-equipped room incorporating a fridge/freezer, ceramic hob, electric oven and grill, washing machine, dishwasher, microwave, Nespresso coffee machine, butcher’s block table and shelves, utility cupboard, one step down door to the patio.
+Kitchen: A well-equipped room, fridge and seperate freezer, ceramic hob, electric oven and grill, washing machine, dishwasher, microwave, Nespresso coffee machine, butcher’s block table and shelves, utility cupboard, one step down door to the patio.
 This room is beautifully tiled with a feature parquet style floor.